Nationwide Insurance Review & Complaints: Auto, Home, Health & Pet Insurance

 While people with poor credit pay double what those with good credit pay at many companies, Nationwide’s average rates don’t jump quite as much.

 |Credit History||Nationwide Average Rates|

 No matter what company you’re considering, you can expect that a driver with a clean record will get the best price.
 But from there, companies vary quite a bit in terms of what they charge for tickets, accidents, and other violations.
 Here’s what Nationwide charges on average for a clean record and four different scenarios.

 Nationwide’s rates don’t take much of a hike for a speeding ticket, but a DUI is going to result in a pretty big increase.

 All insurance companies offer the basics – what you need to be on the road legally.
-When it comes to optional coverage, there are some standard inclusions there too.
+When it comes to coverage options, there are some standard inclusions there too.
 There are also common and not so common options that may or may not be available depending on the company.

 Types of Coverage